Structural Sparsity of Complex Networks: Bounded Expansion in Random Models and Real-World Graphs: Graph Models with Bounded Expansion

 \subsection{Perturbed bounded-degree graphs}

-An interesting application of the well-understood \Erdos-\Renyi random graphs is as a \emph{perturbation} of some $n$-vertex base graph~$G^\star$.
-We will use the notation~$G = G^\star \cup G(n,\mu/n)$ to denote the graph obtained from~$G^\star$ by adding in every possible edge not already contained in~$G^\star$ independently with probability~$\mu/n$.
-Obviously, the graph~$G^\star$ itself might be a random graph itself.
+An interesting application of the well-understood \Erdos-\Renyi random graphs is to generate a \emph{perturbation} of some $n$-vertex base graph~$G^\star$.
+We will use the notation~$G = G^\star + G(n,\mu/n)$ to denote the graph obtained from~$G^\star$ by adding every possible edge not already contained in~$G^\star$ independently with probability~$\mu/n$.
+We also allow the graph~$G^\star$ to be random; in that case, $G^\star + G(n,\mu/n)$ denotes the random graph process of drawing a graph of size~$n$ according to~$G^\star$ and then adding the perturbation edges as above.

 This procedure is more flexible than many existing generalizations of the \ErdosRenyi model, like (sparse) \emph{inhomogeneous random graphs}\cite{bollobas2007phase} or (sparse) \emph{generalized random graphs}\cite{New03b,grg2}.
 Similar (\eg~\cite{similarmodel}) and more general (\eg~\cite{alon1995note}) models have been defined before, yet there seems to be no consensus on a name or notation.